-- 1. Strive for public participation in the planning process at all levels. - 2.
-Encourage citizen participation at all levels of the planning process. - 3.
-Collaborate with other municipalities and regional organizations to address important regional issues, such as improving water quality in Lake Champlain. - 4.
-Consider the impact of land use decisions on adjacent municipalities.
+- 1. Provide opportunities for meaningful public participation in the planning process for all community members at all levels. - 2.
+Collaborate with other municipalities and regional organizations to address important regional issues, such as improving water quality in Lake Champlain. - 3.
+Consider the impact of land use decisions on adjacent municipalities and the region.